IntersectMBO/cardano-formal-specifications/README.md

 # Cardano Specifications

-The Cardano Specifications are intended to provide language agnostic single-source-of-truth reference for key components of the system.
-The are intended to communicate how the system works to implementors and researchers and technical community members.
+The Cardano Specifications are intended to provide a language agnostic single-source-of-truth reference for key components of the system.
+The are intended to communicate how the system works to implementors, innovators, and technical community members.

-A second important use beyond a reference of how the system is now is to provide a baseline and communication medium for considering changes to the sysetm.
+A second important use beyond a reference of how the system is now is to provide a baseline and communication medium for developing new feastures.

-The specifications are presented in formal notation using computer science concepts familiar to somebody who has completed a the first year of a undergradate computer science course or who has equivalent professional experience.
+The specifications are presented in formal notation using computer science concepts familiar to somebody who has completed the first year of a undergradate computer science course or who has equivalent professional experience.